glossd/yetis/README.md

 ```shell
 yetis start
 ```
-Add `&` at the end to start in the background.
+Yetis will start in the background.
+The logs are available at `/tmp/yetis.log`.
+You can specify your own log directory with `-d` flag.
 WIP systemctl
 ### Available commands
 #### Deploy your process: